 Top left: Traditional Chinese / Taiwanese breakfast at Huge Tree Pastry in Montery Park, CA. Sweet tofu pudding with peanuts, sticky rice rolls (fan tuan), baked sesame bread, and fried donut sticks (you tiao) dipped in soy milk.
 My grandparents are from Northern China whereas I was born in Southern China.
 I’m more partial to savory breakfasts and dim sum for that reason, but these simple, authentic dishes made them so happy and nostalgic!

 Top right: Udon and tempura at Marugame Udon.
 Simple but satisfying.
 Only get the tempura if it’s fresh out of the fryer, as some of it looked rather soggy from sitting around.

 Not pictured: Nick and I had dinner one night at Kazu Nori handroll bar after the elderly went to bed.
 We love Sugarfish so had been meaning to try this!
 Very simple concept with few but good quality ingredients (fresh seafood, warm rice, crisp nori seaweed wrapper) together hit the spot.
 Also enjoyed the meal pacing – each new roll is made once you’re done with your previous one.

 Not pictured: Din Tai Fung is always a hit.
-The CA ones have a few extra options that I didn’t see in Seattle.

 Top Left: We also tried a few different places in Grand Central Market in downtown LA, and thought this sampler platter at La Tosataderia was yummy.
 Each of the mini tacos and ceviches had a slightly different flavor profile.
 The seafood cocktail in the back was good, but I wish it came in a half portion.